RT en Français: Assessments and responses

-The political science researcher Maxime Audinet discussed on L'Express the neutrality of RT France by stating: "Today it's not easy at all to find "fake news", or at least gross attempts at misinformation on the sites of RT, for example.
+Political science researcher Maxime Audinet discussed on L'Express the neutrality of RT France stating: "Today it's not easy at all to find "fake news", or at least gross attempts at misinformation on the sites of RT, for example.
 They certainly have a conspiratorial past, but it definitely seems more interesting to observe the nature of their editorial line, which is highly selective and consistent with the Moscow-based view of the world."

 In 2017, French president Emmanuel Macron accused RT France of spreading "propaganda" during his 2017 presidential campaign and banned RT reporters from his campaign headquarters.
 He described the channel as a tool for "influence-peddling."

 On June 28, 2018, RT France was found in breach by the CSA for "failures of honesty, the rigor of the information and the diversity of the viewpoints" in a subject on the Syria.
 In a topic broadcast on April 13, "disputing the reality of chemical weapons attacks in the Syrian city of Douma", the CSA observed that the channel "had not faithfully translated comments of Syrian witnesses".
 The CSA imposed no sanctions on RT, but the regulator has the authority to fine a broadcaster or suspend its licence.
 However, RT acknowledged that these actual words were spoken by the witness, but in a longer version of the interview that was not broadcast on air.
 RT France then apologized for the technical error, claiming "not to have invented a piece of evidence by means of a deliberately fraudulent translation as many media believe" with evidence as full testimony.
 Its president Xenia Fedorova claimed that "RT France covers all subjects, including the Syrian conflict, in a totally balanced manner, by giving all sides a chance to comment."
 As a result, RT France appealed a week later to the Conseil d'État to overturn the decision of the CSA.